Robert Moses: Legacy

 Various locations and roadways in New York State bear Moses's name.
 These include two state parks, Robert Moses State Park – Thousand Islands in Massena, New York and Robert Moses State Park – Long Island, the Robert Moses Causeway on Long Island, and the Robert Moses Niagara Power Plant in Lewiston, New York.
 The Niagara Scenic Parkway in Niagara Falls, New York was originally named the Robert Moses State Parkway in his honor; its name was changed in 2016.
 The Moses-Saunders Power Dam in Massena, New York also bears his name.
 Moses also has a school named after him in North Babylon, New York on Long Island; there is also a Robert Moses Playground in New York City.
 There are other signs of the surviving appreciation held for him by some circles of the public.
 A statue of Moses was erected next to the Village Hall in his long-time hometown, Babylon Village, New York.

 During his tenure as chief of the state park system, the state's inventory of parks grew to nearly 2600000 acre.
 By the time he left office, he had built 658 playgrounds in New York City alone, plus 416 mi of parkways and 13 bridges.
-However, the proportion of public benefit corporations is greater in New York than in any other U.S. state, making them the prime mode of infrastructure building and maintenance in New York and accounting for 90% of the state's debt.
+The proportion of public benefit corporations is greater in New York than in any other U.S. state, however, making them the prime mode of infrastructure building and maintenance in New York and accounting for 90% of the state's debt.